mpdcampbell/blog/blog/content/posts/geoipfilter.md

 3. MaxMind maintain a database of geolocation IPs called [GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data), which you can download with a free user account.

 #### Short version
 The script downloads, formats and saves local copies of the GeoLite2 databases.
 It then writes an IPlist.conf file, extracts IPs that correspond to defined locations, and appends them to the file.
 Finally, it writes a new default.conf, setting Nginx to check the originating IP of all incoming requests against the list and return a 2XX or 4XX status code as appropriate.
-Then if you apply a forwardAuth middleware to a service router in Traefik, HTTP requests will only be passed on to the service if they are/aren't in the allowlist/blocklist.
-Also a cron job updates the IPlist.conf when the GeoLite2 database updates.
+Then, if you apply a forwardAuth middleware to a service router in Traefik, HTTP requests will only be passed on to the service if they are/aren't in the allowlist/blocklist.
+Also, a cron job updates the IPlist.conf when the GeoLite2 database updates.

 #### Long version
 The script first checks what country or sublocation variables have been defined.
 These can be defined either by [ISO 3166-1](https://en.wikipedia.org/wiki/SO_3166-1_alpha-2#Officially_assigned_code_elements) country codes, [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes) subdivision codes, or by place names.
 For place names, to avoid false positives there is a [larger-region:location](https://github.com/mpdcampbell/traefik-geoip-filter#sub_codes) syntax available.
 MaxMind maintains separate GeoIP databases for countries and locations smaller than countries (which they call their City database even though it includes states, towns, counties…) and the script only downloads both databases if it needs to.